LoyolaChicagoCS/ssl/templates/people/people.rst

 :orphan:

 .. note::
-    The file name for an individuals profile is going to be *first name-last name.rst*.
+    The file name for an individuals profile is going to be *firstnameLastName.rst*.

 Full Professional Name
 ======================